IkeTheDestroyer/GalaxyExplorer/Apps/GalaxyExplorerV2_Unity/Documentation/PointsOfInterest.md

 - POIBehavior: POIBehavior contains the raycasting and fading behavior of the POIs.

-- Card POI: Script to add the content for the poi_prefab pop-up window
+- Card POI: Script to add the content for the poi_prefab pop-up window.

 - Planet POI: Script to add the scene to which to transition to.

-- PointOfInterest
+- PointOfInterest: Base class that handles selection and sounds for POI selection.
+It also controls POI movements in the galaxy and data about the location on the galactic mesh.

 ## How to add new POIs to the galaxy view